dylan-lang/opendylan/documentation/website/source/proposals/dep-0012-string-literals.rst

 All string literals, whether escaped, raw, one-line, or multi-line, continue to adhere to the rule that consecutive string literals separated by only whitespace are automatically concatenated.

+Because Dylan's quoted symbol syntax (also known as "unique string" syntax) is just `#` followed by any standard string, we also allow ``#"""`` to indicate a multi-line quoted symbol, to be consistent.
+No new syntax is provided to create a "raw" quoted symbols, i.e., quoted symbols without escape processing.

 In the Dylan Reference Manual, in the section `Tokens
 <https://opendylan.org/books/drm/Lexical_Grammar#HEADING-117-3>`_, ``#r`` is